wolfvictorOSI/Edge-Data-Store-Docs/V1/CommandLine/Access EdgeCmd utility.md

 # Access EdgeCmd utility

-The following EdgeCmd utility locations are based on the installation instructions in [EdgeCmd utility](xref:Installedgecmd).
+Access the EdgeCmd utility by entering the installation path in a command prompt or terminal window.
+If you did not use the default path during installation, use the path specified during installation.

 ## Windows

-Complete the following to access EdgeCmd utility on Windows:
+Complete the following steps to access EdgeCmd utility on Windows:

 1. Open a command prompt.
 2. Type the following in the command prompt and press Enter: